 Preface

-The world faces an enormous expansion in the use of unilateral sanctions, both primary and secondary.
+The world faces an enormous expansion in the use of unilateral coercive measures, both primary and secondary.
 Similar trends are reported with regards to the extraterritorial application of jurisdiction via sanctions, civil and criminal penalties, including those against third country nationals, resulting in the overwhelming growth of de-risking policies and over-compliance with unilateral sanctions.
-Foreign companies subject to secondary sanctions can be blocked from doing business in or with the sanctioning State, be banned from using its financial markets or be prohibited from transactions involving its currency, while foreign individuals targeted with such measures could be refused entry to the sanctioning country and have any assets there frozen.
+Foreign companies subject to secondary sanctions can be blocked from doing business in or with the sanctioning State, be banned from using its financial markets or be prohibited from transactions involving its currency, while foreign individuals targeted with such measures could be refused entry to the sanctioning country and have any assets there frozen. the UCMs are contradict with the UN Charter and norms and provisions of International Law, International Humanitarian law and Human Rights law

 Secondary sanctions, civil and criminal penalties for circumvention of sanctions’ regimes oblige States, businesses, humanitarian organizations and individuals to look for alternative ways to procure necessary goods and services that results in rising costs, delays in delivery, growing risks of corruption and other types of transboundary crimes, and endangers the status of humanitarian organizations and humanitarian deliveries even when it comes to the implementation of the UN Security Council humanitarian carve-outs.
 Over-compliance exacerbates this harm, while extraterritorial enforcement expands the geographic scope and consequently the number of individuals, whose rights are affected around the world.

+Moreover, it has negative impacts on all aspects of life targeted States particularly on economics and social rights.

 Legal uncertainty around the scope and legal status of the sanctions regulations

 , which are often based on “clarifications”, Q&As and other recommendatory instruments, framing incompatible conduct with vague wording like “red flags”, “expectations” and other restrictive terms, as well as the seriousness of of liability imposed, “frozen” accounts, civil and criminal penalties and reputational costs create a feeling of fear and result in “zero risk” or de-risking policies, encouraging businesses to break contracts in violation of their terms and leaving markets and regions, without any assessment of their humanitarian and human rights impact.

-De-risking policies and over-compliance become widespread, and challenge international law and human rights, including the right to development.
-Secondary sanctions and over-compliance affect all areas of human rights of every individual and constitute serious impediments to the delivery of humanitarian aid even in the most critical situations and even under explicit humanitarian provisions of the UN Security Council resolutions.
-People in vulnerable situations, including women, children, persons with disabilities, the poorest, migrants and the elderly, among others, are affected the most.
+De-risking policies and over-compliance become widespread, and challenge obstacles on international law and human rights, including the right to development.
+Secondary sanctions and over-compliance affect all areas of international humanitarian law, human rights of every individual and constitute serious impediments to the delivery of humanitarian aid even in the most critical situations and even under explicit humanitarian provisions of the UN Security Council resolutions.
+People in vulnerable situations, including women, children, persons with disabilities, the poorest, migrants and the elderly, are affected the most.

 States bear primary responsibility for the promotion and protection of human rights within their national territories as well as territories under their jurisdictions and control.
 They are also under obligation to make sure that their domestic and foreign policy, national legislations as well as activities of other stakeholders acting in their territory or otherwise under their jurisdiction or control do not affect human rights also extraterritorially.